p-lr/MapCompose/Readme.md

 * A lot of things which couldn't change after MapView configuration can now be changed dynamically in MapCompose.
 For example, the `zIndex` of a marker, or the minimum scale mode can be changed at runtime.

+## Difference with `1.x` version

+* There's now a way to set initial values for various properties such as scroll, scale, etc using the `InitialValuesBuilder` in the `MapState` constructor.
+To produce similar behavior in 1.x, one had to launch a coroutine right after `MapState` creation - which wasn't perfect since some undesired tile loading could happen between the initialization and the destination state.

+* Having a `TileStreamProvider` at `MapState` construction is no longer mandatory.
+`TileStreamProvider`s are now added using the `addLayer` api, which is completely dynamic.

+* While 1.x version had a non-suspending `TileStreamProvider`, 2.x greatly benefits from the new suspend version.
+If you're using a library like Retrofit to perform remote http fetch (and suspend calls), tile loading will be optimal since all layers are fetched concurrently.
+That was already the case in 1.x, but not thanks to suspending calls.

 ## Contributors